Learning-Collider/sqlcaseR/README.md

 ```

 ## Acknowledgments
-Much thanks to a couple of my colleagues at Learning Collider, Nitya Raviprakash
+Much thanks to a couple of my colleagues at [Learning Collider](https://www.learningcollider.org/) - Nitya Raviprakash
-and Jasmin Dial, who provided healthy discussion around my misery of
+and Jasmin Dial - who provided healthy discussion around my misery of
 constructing long SQL queries.
 Credit is also due to Kevin Flerlage, whose
 efforts in automating this process in Excel should be commended and partially
 inspired this package.